-Steps you through bouncing stereo and 5.1 timelines to create stems.
+This lesson steps you through bouncing stereo and 5.1 timelines to create stems.
 You'll also explore a finishing workflow for panning and linking six mono tracks into a single 5.1 surround track.
-Then, you'll move to the Delivery page to render your final stems and mix to meet various delivery standards.
+Then, you'll move to the delivery page to render your final stems and mix to meet various delivery standards.